Mount Cuthbert Township and Smelter: Heritage listing

 Mount Cuthbert township and railway is significant as it provides a tangible demonstration of the close physical relationships and linkages between the mine and smelter, with the railway and township.
 Although this pattern can be observed in other mining settlements such as Mount Mulligan or Kuridala, the location of the elements here is physically close and aesthetically pleasing.
 Mount Cuthbert Smelter is significant as the largest and most impressive early smelter remains in North Queensland.
 It is the last early phase smelter (1916–20) built in the Cloncurry district and - although among the least successful of the larger works - it has left the most structural evidence despite the stripping of its furnaces and parts to equip the new Mount Isa smelter in the 1940s.
 The works clearly demonstrate physical links with the company's mines - Mount Cuthbert, Kalkadoon, Mighty Atom and Orphan - and also with the adjacent township area and the rail route from Kajabbi.
 The extent, diversity and concentration of associated features are unrivalled.

 The place is important because of its aesthetic significance.

 The physical grouping of the smelter, slag dump, railway and township is unique.
-The natural environment of the Six Mile Creek valley is a most significant and distinguishing feature of the place giving it a picturesque setting.
+The natural environment of the Six Mile Creek valley is a distinguishing feature.
 The place provides sweeping panoramas of the archaeology of early industry and settlement.
 The appearance of the smelter during the final approach along the railway cutting presents a reminder of the isolation of early mining settlements in remote regions of Australia.
 The current access to the town via the picturesque railway alignment further heightens the visitor's appreciation of the large-scale early mining venture in the wilderness.